 Historically, estate planning consisted of setting up a will and leaving everything to one's children in equal shares, “per stirpes”.
 The “per stirpes” is Latin for “by the roots”, meaning that if any of the children predecease their parents then their share goes to their children, if any.

 Today, however, adolescence lasts much longer than it used to.
 Some say that “30 is the new 20” and, anecdotally, we see much evidence of this.
-Another recent phenomenon is children coming back home to live with their parents, for many reasons, but often having to do with their inability to deal with the problems of life.
+Another recent phenomenon is children coming back home to live with their parents, for many reasons, but often having to do with their inability to deal with the problems of life or the shrunken job market.

 In light of the foregoing, and the fact that trusts, which have become as common as wills today, may continue for many years after the death of the parent, new planning options are available to clients.